selfcommunity/developers-doc/docs/apireference/v2/insights/get_best_embed_insight.md

 This endpoint retrieves the best embed insights list.
 The operations of this endpoint is quite complex and returns different result structures based on the parameters passed.
-For example, pagination (and therefore the use of the offset parameter) is guaranteed only if the metadata and gropu_by parameter are not passed.
+For example, pagination (and therefore the use of the offset parameter) is guaranteed only if the metadata and group_by parameter are not passed.
 If you are passing metadata you MUST pass also group_by.
+If you pass group_by the result will be not paginated and will contain only user defined custom embeds (not among these: 'sc_vimeo', 'sc_link', 'sc_shared_object').

 ## HTTP Request